atbcb/ICTTestingBaseline/docs/17Language.md

 ## Rationale
 The default language for each page must be programmatically identified.
 Passages that use a language other than the default must be programmatically identified.

-### Test Rationale

-### Test Method Rationale

-#### Accessibility Requirements
+## Accessibility Requirements
-* WCAG2: 3.1.1: Language of Page
+* WCAG2 SC: 3.1.1 Language of Page
-    * Technique H57: Using language attributes on the html element
+    * Technique [H57](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/H57.html): Using language attributes on the html element
-* WCAG2: 3.1.2: Language of Parts
+* WCAG2 SC: 3.1.2 Language of Parts
-    * Technique H58: Using language attributes to identify changes in the human language
+    * Technique [H58](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/H58.html): Using language attributes to identify changes in the human language

 ## Limitations, Assumptions or Exceptions
 *	Exception: Proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text are not covered by the Language of Parts

-## Test Procedures for SC 3.1.1
+## Test Procedure for SC 3.1.1
 ### Selector (Identify Content)
 Web page